beeyot98/ML-Kubernetes-Microservice/README.md

 * Run via kubectl
 1. Define a dockerpath which will be “/path”, this should be the same name as your uploaded repository
-2. Run the docker container with kubectl create deploy; you’ll have to specify the container and the port
+2. Run the docker container with `kubectl create deploy`; you’ll have to specify the container and the port
-3. List the kubernetes pods with kubectl get pods
+3. List the kubernetes pods with `kubectl get pods`
 4. Forward the container port to a host port, using the same ports as before